google/comprehensive-rust/src/running-the-course.md

 4. On the day of your course, show up to the room a little early to set things up.
-We recommend presenting directly using `mdbook serve` running on your laptop.
+We recommend presenting directly using `mdbook serve` running on your laptop (see the [installation instructions][5]).
 This ensures optimal performance with no lag as you change pages.
    Using your laptop will also allow you to fix typos as you or the course participants spot them.